-When writing user stories, keep in mind that they must be valuable to the customers.
+When writing user stories, remember that they must be valuable to the customers.

 When writing user stories, know that it must take less effort (days or a few weeks) to implement it.

-Any agile user story that is high in efforts is difficult to estimate and negotiate.
+Any agile user story that is high in effort is difficult to estimate and negotiate.

-One of the best indicators of writing better user stories is testable.
+One of the best indicators of writing better user stories is testability.

 When a customer cannot tell if you have implemented their story, the entire team’s effort may be in vain.

-To avoid this, write down the acceptance criteria well before implementing the agile user story.
+To avoid this, write the acceptance criteria before implementing the agile user story.